Valérie Pécresse: President of the Regional Council of Île-de-France (2015present)

-In December 2015, Pécresse led a list of candidates of the Union of the Right, a coalition of centrist and right-wing parties, which narrowly won the Île-de-France regional election, defeating the Union of the Left, a coalition of socialists and ecologists.
-She became the first woman to hold the office of president of the Regional Council of Île-de-France.
+In December 2015, Pécresse led a list of candidates of the Union of the Right, a coalition of centrist and right-wing parties, which narrowly won the Île-de-France regional election with 43.8% of the second-round vote, defeating the Union of the Left, a coalition of socialists and ecologists, led by Claude Bartolone, coming second with 42.1%, ahead of the National Front led by Wallerand de Saint-Just at 14%.
+She became the first woman to hold the office of President of the Regional Council of Île-de-France.
 In the party's 2016 presidential primaries Pécresse endorsed former prime minister Alain Juppé.
 Amid the Fillon affair, in March 2017, she joined Xavier Bertrand, Christian Estrosi and others in calling for Juppé to replace François Fillon as the party's candidate.

 In response to the Brexit vote in 2016, Pécresse helped launch an initiative of corporate leaders and politicians – including Anne Hidalgo, Gérard Mestrallet and Christian Noyer – to attract business from London.
 She has since been saying publicly that France was rolling out the "red-white-and-blue carpet" for UK bankers.

-Ahead of the Republicans' 2017 leadership elections, Pécresse founded her own political movement Libres! in July 2017.
-She also publicly opposed newly elected LR chairman Laurent Wauquiez, warning against his possible "porosity" to the far-right National Front's (FN) ideas.
+Ahead of The Republicans' 2017 leadership election, Pécresse founded her own political movement Libres! in July 2017.
+She also publicly opposed newly elected LR president Laurent Wauquiez, warning against his possible "porosity" to the far-right National Front's ideas.
 She later announced her resignation from LR on 5 June 2019, three days after Wauquiez's resignation from the presidency of the party.

-In 2019, Pécresse announced plans to boost the number of people in the Paris region who cycle to work by investing 100 million euros in new cycle lanes and infrastructure and a subsidized electric bike rental scheme before 2021.
+In 2019, Pécresse announced plans to boost the number of people in the Paris region who cycle to work by investing 100 million euros in new cycle lanes and infrastructure and a subsidised electric bike rental scheme before 2021.